SulmanK/2024-Recsys-Challenge/fuxcitr_dir/README.md

 + Jieming Zhu, Jinyang Liu, Shuai Yang, Qi Zhang, Xiuqiang He.
 [Open Benchmarking for Click-Through Rate Prediction](https://arxiv.org/abs/2009.05794). *The 30th ACM International Conference on Information and Knowledge Management (CIKM)*, 2021.

-This repository was adapted from the [Github Repo](https://github.com/reczoo/RecSys2024_CTR_Challenge).
-This was given as the baseline for the competition.
+This repository is adapted from the official [Github Repository](https://github.com/reczoo/RecSys2024_CTR_Challenge) provided as a baseline for the competition.
+Significant modifications have been implemented to enhance the model, focusing on improving dataset preprocessing and refining feature selection for more effective training.

 ---

 ## Usage